FIWARE/catalogue/README.md

 The following is a list of Generic Enablers under incubation within this chapter:

-* The [Quantum Leap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of FIWARE NGSIv2 data into a time series database (Crate-DB)
+* The [Quantum Leap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of FIWARE NGSIv2 data into a time series database (CrateDB)
-* The [Perseo](https://github.com/telefonicaid/perseo-core/) Generic Enabler brings the means for storing a short-term history of context data (typically months) on MongoDB

 ## Interface with IoT, Robots and Third-Party Systems